-The Community Food Leader Certificate Program is for community‐based organizations who work at a local level to directly impact the lives of individuals experiencing food insecurity.
-Over seven months, The Our Food Project will support leadership development and collaboration among organization and community leaders who want to implement or expand food initiatives in their communities.
+The Community Food Leader Certificate Program is for community‐based organizations and businesses who work at a local level to directly impact the lives of individuals experiencing food insecurity.
+Over eight months, The Our Food Project will support leadership development and collaboration among organization and community leaders who want to implement or expand food initiatives in their communities.

-To get the most out of this program, the Community Food Leader Certificate Program is for individuals who can attend monthly trainings and work on their own organizational food projects in between.
+To get the most out of this program, the Community Food Leader Certificate Program is for individuals who can attend monthly training and work on their own organizational food projects in between.
 The amount of time to dedicate between trainings will be informed by specific organizational food goals.